10 years of Kawasaki W800 ownership - an honest review

 By far the most annoying thing about W800 ownership is the constant fight with surface rust on the chrome components.
 I often used special chrome polish, but even then it's a losing battle.
 The exhaust headers are obviously the most hard hit place, but there are tiny flecks of rust everywhere there is chrome - the handle bars, guards, mirrors.
 To be honest it's a real pain.

-Finally, and this is a very, very minor thing, the bike is quite heavy.
+Finally, and this is a very minor thing, the bike is quite heavy.
 This only really is a concern when trying to get the bike up on its centre stand on uneven terrain or trying to maneuver the bike around a tight parking space.

 In summary

 The Kawasaki W800 is a good bike, but I'm not totally in love with it.
 To be honest, I find myself kind of missing the plucky little v-twin VTR250 I had earlier which, despite all the modern plastic, felt like it had more character (and to be honest fits more in my lifestyle of city commuting).
 I will keep the W800 of course - there's no reason to replace it at all.
-But I can't see myself buying something similar anytime soon, at least until I need another nostalgia hit.
+But I can't see myself buying something similar anytime soon.
+At least until I need another nostalgia hit.

 Kawasaki W800 motorcycle by fuel pump